-When I get closer to center, I realize that much of what my busy mind thinks is normal and important can just fall away and not be missed at all.
-Another chunk that I may have been neglecting is vital, and needs attention to come alive.
+When I get closer to center, I realize much of what my busy mind thinks is normal and important can just fall away and not be missed at all.
+Other things I may have been neglecting are important — for example silence, deeper connection to other humans, and time in nature — and need attention to come alive.
 The greed economy depends on our imbalance and our numbness to keep the cycle of dissatisfaction and consumption going.

 Whatever tools or traditions you have that allow inner awareness to unfold are also tools for making a holistic economy possible.
 They are antidotes to the outward-facing madness of consumerism.

 In every community, there are human and non-human beings and environments that help us come home to ourselves.
 These are worth finding.
 We – the community of earthly life – are our own networked psychological support system.
 This is a good moment to tap into that system.